mikegcoleman/fed-summit-hol/docker-orchestration/README.md

 The state of the service may change a couple times until it is running.
 The image is being downloaded from Docker Hub to the other engines in the Swarm.
 Once the image is downloaded the container goes into a running state on one of the three nodes.

-At this point it may not seem that we have done anything very differently than just running a `docker run ...`.
-We have again deployed a single container on a single host.
-The difference here is that the container has been scheduled on a swarm cluster.
+Go ahead and check out the web page by visiting `http://<node1 IP address>:5000/`

 Well done.
-You have deployed the sleep-app to your new Swarm using Docker services.
+You have deployed the pets app to your new Swarm using Docker services.

 ## Step 3.2 - Scale the app

 Demand is crazy!
-Everybody loves your `sleep` app!
+Everybody loves your pets app!
 It's time to scale out.

 One of the great things about *services* is that you can scale them up and down to meet demand.
 In this step you'll scale the service up and then back down.

-You will perform the following procedure from **node0-a**.
+You will perform the following procedure from **node1**.

-Scale the number of containers in the **sleep-app** service to 7 with the `docker service update --replicas 7 sleep-app` command. `replicas` is the term we use to describe identical containers providing the same service.
+Scale the number of containers in the `pets` service to 6 with the `docker service update --replicas 6 pets` command. `replicas` is the term we use to describe identical containers providing the same service.

 ```
-$ docker service update --replicas 7 sleep-app
+$ docker service update --replicas 6 pets
 ```

 The Swarm manager schedules so that there are 7 `sleep-app` containers in the cluster.
 These will be scheduled evenly across the Swarm members.